Indian Idol 11: Aditya Narayan’s SURPRISING Comment On #MeToo Accused Anu Malik’s Return

 Aditya Says…

 "Until proven otherwise, I think you should let the people who are allegedly accused, to continue working.
 I am not naming anybody ...but ya if someone is guilty then that person should be punished."
-Well, this seems to be surprising comment, isn't?
+Well, this seems to be a surprising comment, isn't?

-It has to be recalled that recently, Sona Mohapatra (who had levelled the allegations against Anu) had lashed out at the makers and channel for getting the music composer back on the show.
+It has to be recalled that recently, Sona Mohapatra (who had levelled the allegations against Anu) had lashed out at the makers and the channel for getting the music composer back on the show.

 (With IANS Inputs)